Shaw Local

 Elburn Village President Jeff Walter announced he was running for the Republican nomination for the 11th Illinois Congressional District.
 Democrat Bill Foster currently holds the seat.

-Elburn Village President Jeff Walter, 65, a retired IT consultant who served on as a village trustee prior to becoming mayor, was leading the four-way race to be the Republican candidate for the 11th District.
+Elburn Village President Jeff Walter, 65, a retired IT consultant who served on as a village trustee prior to becoming mayor, led the four-way race to be the Republican candidate for the 11th District.

-In early, unofficial results with less than 30% of precincts counted – and none in McHenry County – Walter was leading with 44% of the vote.
+In unofficial results with 95% of precincts counted Walter was leading with nearly 43% of the vote, prompting AP to declare him the winner.

-The next highest tally in early results was Michael Pierce, of Naperville, with 38%.
-Pierce is a retired U.S. Armey Lieutenant Colonel, having served from 1992 to 2012, according to his campaign website.
+The next highest tally in early results was Michael Pierce, of Naperville, with 39%.
+Pierce is a retired U.S. Army lieutenant colonel, having served from 1992 to 2012, according to his campaign website.

-Rounding out the candidates are Charlie Kim, of Aurora, with 13% of votes, and Tedora Brown, Palos Park, with 6%.
+Rounding out the candidates are Charlie Kim, of Aurora, with about 13% of votes, and Tedora Brown, Palos Park, with about 6%.
 The numbers may not total 100% due to rounding.

 The district includes parts of McHenry, Kane, DuPage, DeKalb, Will, Lake and Boone counties.